-The Top 10 Bands NOT In The Rock And Roll Hall Of Fame But Should Be [VIDEOS]
+The Top 10 Bands Not in the Rock And Roll Hall Of Fame but Should be [VIDEOS]

 Until the HOF changes their nomination and voting policies, it is nothing more than an absolutely joke.
 The following is a list of 10 bands that aren’t currently in the Hall of Fame but have earned their right over the course of their careers to be among the elite in the rock and roll world.

 One glaring omission from this list is the late great Ronnie James Dio.
-Being part of legendary bands such a Black Sabbath, Rainbow and a successful career as a solo artist, Dio should 100% be inducted into the RRHOF.
+Being part of legendary bands such a Black Sabbath, Rainbow and a successful career as a solo artist, Dio should absolutely, 100% be inducted into the RRHOF.
 Although he should’ve been inducted while he was still alive in order to enjoy the accolades.
 Placing him in the hall now just seems extremely insincere.

 Here’s a list of the top hard rock/heavy metal acts not in the Hall of Fame but absolutely should be.

 An essential part of any band being in the Hall of Fame is their ability to put on a good show.
 One of the band's that has always been a better live act was Cheap Trick.
-Their live album 'Cheap Trick at Budokan' may be one of the all-time greatest lie albums you'll ever listen to.
+Their live album 'Cheap Trick at Budokan' may be one of the all-time greatest live albums you'll ever listen to.

 Although the longevity may not have been there for Thin Lizzy because of the tragic death of singer Phil Lynott, the band was a benchmark for so many bands that developed in the 80's.
 Songs like 'The Boys are Back in Town,' 'Jailbreak,' 'Whiskey in the Jar,' and 'Chinatown' are all timeless rock classics.